ATHENS HILLS CSA

 The Combo Corner

 The apple share from Cherry Orchards this week includes Red and Yellow Delicious.
+The bread from The Village Bakery and Café is Country Sourdough Rye.

 The cheese from Integration Acres is Caprino Romano, a natural rind goat’s milk cheese.
 This batch has aged for 11 months!